s-nakaoka/choreonoid-doc/en/simulation/execution-and-playback.rst

 Display of Ongoing Simulation
 ------------------------------

 If the recording of simulation results is enabled, the animation of an ongoing simulation is also displayed by using the above-mentioned replay function as "replay of data being recorded".
-Note, however, that the result of an ongoing simulation and that of the completed simulation may be somewhat different in the behaviour of replay.
+Note, however, that the result of an ongoing simulation and that of the completed simulation may be somewhat different in the behavior of replay.
 In concrete terms:

 1. No additional operation is required in terms of replay when you start a simulation.
 You don't have to select a simulator item again nor to operate Time bar to start animation of the result view.